 Getting both payment processing and your point of sale under in one means your transactions, batch settlements and payment reports all live within one system, which makes life a lot simpler.

-Lightspeed Retail POS now comes with integrated payments
+Lightspeed Retail POS now comes with embedded payments

 Introducing Lightspeed Payments: Simple pricing, no hidden fees, and a secure checkout experience.
 Talk to our retail experts today to see how Lightspeed can work for you.